Séamus Brennan: Political career

-In 1979, Brennan supported George Colley in the Fianna Fáil leadership contest caused by the retirement of Jack Lynch.
+In 1979, Brennan supported George Colley in the Fianna Fáil leadership election caused by the retirement of Jack Lynch.
 However, Charles Haughey was narrowly elected as leader and a new Secretary General of the party was appointed.
-At the 1981 general election, Brennan was elected to Dáil Éireann for the Dublin South constituency and was returned at every subsequent election until his death in 2008.
+At the 1981 general election, Brennan was elected to Dáil Éireann for Dublin South and was returned at every subsequent election until his death in 2008.
 In the early 1980s, he was a prominent member of the Gang of 22 who tried unsuccessfully to wrest control of the Fianna Fáil party from Haughey.
 He supported Colley and later Desmond O'Malley in various leadership heaves during those years.
-It was widely expected that Brennan would join the Progressive Democrats when they were founded by O'Malley in 1985, but instead he remained within Fianna Fáil.
+It was widely expected that Brennan would join the Progressive Democrats when they were founded by O'Malley in 1985, but he remained within Fianna Fáil.

-In 1987, Fianna Fáil party were returned to office and Brennan was appointed Minister of State with responsibility for Trade and Marketing.
-In 1989, he became a full cabinet Minister when he was appointed Minister for Tourism and Transport.
-In 1991, his brief was widened when the Communications portfolio came under his control.
-In 1992, Albert Reynolds succeeded Haughey as Taoiseach.
-Brennan was one of the few ministers in Haughey's Cabinet who remained in Reynolds' new government.
+In 1987, Fianna Fáil returned to office and Brennan was appointed Minister of State at the Department of Industry and Commerce with responsibility for trade and marketing.
+In 1989, he was appointed to cabinet minister as Minister for Tourism and Transport.
+In 1991, his portfolio was widened to Minister for Tourism, Transport and Communications.
+In February 1992, Albert Reynolds succeeded Haughey as Taoiseach, with Brennan being one of the few ministers in Haughey's cabinet who Reynolds retained in cabinet.
 He was appointed Minister for Education.
-In 1993, a Fianna Fáil–Labour Party coalition came to power and Brennan was demoted to Minister of State for Commerce and Technology.
+In January 1993, a Fianna Fáil–Labour Party coalition came to office and Brennan was demoted to Minister of State at the Department of Enterprise and Employment with responsibility for commerce and technology.
 He remained in this position until 1994.

-In 1995, Fianna Fáil were again in opposition, and the new party leader Bertie Ahern designated Brennan as Opposition Spokesperson for Transport, Energy and Communications.
-In 1997, Fianna Fáil returned to power and Brennan became Minister of State at the Department of the Taoiseach.
-He became the Minister for Transport in 2002.
+From November 1994, Fianna Fáil were again in opposition, and the new party leader Bertie Ahern designated Brennan as Opposition Spokesperson for Transport, Energy and Communications.
+In 1997, Fianna Fáil returned to power and Brennan was appointed as Minister of State at the Department of the Taoiseach.
+He was appointed as Minister for Transport in 2002.

 In the cabinet reshuffle of September 2004, Brennan was moved to the post of Minister for Social and Family Affairs.
 He was bitterly disappointed but he refused to describe it as a demotion.
 After the 2007 general election, he played a key role in the negotiations with the Green Party which led to the formation of the new Government.
 He did not seek ministerial office in Brian Cowen's cabinet and tendered his resignation on 6 May 2008, for medical reasons.